bwritchie/cybersecuritybase-project/README.md

 This is a simple and intentionally insecure Spring Boot application written for the CyberSecurity Base Course Project I (see https://cybersecuritybase.github.io/).
 It (intentionally) contains five of the OWASP Top-10 Web Security vulnerabilities, and (probably unintentionally) is likely to contain most of the others as well.
 Intentional vulnerabilities are:

 * **A1 - Injection**: it is possible to carry out a SQL injection attack using the change password form
-* **A2 - Broken Authentication and Session Management**: there isn't much in the way of meaningful session management, so this is broken
+* **A2 - Broken Authentication and Session Management**: session management is poorly-written and vulnerable to client-side attacks
 * **A3 - Cross-Site Scripting**: you can carry out an XSS attack using the Add Note form
 * **A6 - Sensitive Data Exposure**: credentials are passed in plaintext and are not stored securely
-* **A7 - Missing Function Level Access Control**: no proper access control is carried out on management and note functionality
+* **A7 - Missing Function Level Access Control**: no proper access control is carried out on add note functionality

-There are also some more more (including **A5 - Security Misconfiguration** as much of the Spring Boot security defaults are disabled, and it is almost certainly possible to carry out **A8 - Cross-Site Request Forgery (CSRF)** as I configured CSRF protection off).
+There are also other issues (including **A5 - Security Misconfiguration** as much of the Spring Boot security defaults are disabled, and it is almost certainly possible to carry out **A8 - Cross-Site Request Forgery (CSRF)** as I configured CSRF protection off).

 ## Intended functionality